simonsobs/PSpipe/project/Planck_pspy/README_biref.rst

 **************************

-The goal of this pipeline is to reproduce the Minami & Komatsu results (https://arxiv.org/pdf/2011.11254.pdf) Some scientific doc (extracted from their paper) can be found here:  https://github.com/simonsobs/PSpipe/blob/master/project/Planck_pspy/doc/birefringence.pdf
+The goal of this pipeline is to reproduce the Minami & Komatsu results (https://arxiv.org/pdf/2011.11254.pdf) Some scientific doc (extracted from their paper) can be found `Here <https://github.com/simonsobs/PSpipe/blob/master/project/Planck_pspy/doc/birefringence.pdf>`_

 Requirements
 ============